rothenhaeusler/stability/README.md

 # R-package

 This package provides a function for evaluating the stability of lm and glm models under distribution shift.
+The method uses a Taylor expansion to simplify the computation of stability values.
+More details on stability values can be found [here](https://arxiv.org/pdf/2105.03067.pdf).

 ## How to install